 During the month before Hanukkah, the year's Jewish literary accomplishment is celebrated across North America under the sponsorship of the Jewish Book Council.
-Each year, a color poster featuring the original work of a noted artist along with matching bookmarks with lists of recommended books for adults and children from the past year are available from JBC.
-Jewish Book Month Kits can be ordered here.
+Each year, a color poster featuring the original work of a noted artist is available from JBC.
+Jewish Book Month Posters can be ordered here.

 The National Jewish Book Awards is the longest running and most prestigious North American awards program in the field of Jewish literature.
 Awards are presented annually in over 18 categories to recognize outstanding books, stimulate writers to further literary creativity, and encourage the reading of worthwhile titles.

 The Sami Rohr Prize for Jewish Literature awards $100,000--the largest award of its kind--to an emerging writer of a book of exceptional literary merit.
 Works considered for the prize demonstrate a fresh vision and an interest in serious themes of Jewish concern.
 The authors must show potential for further contribution to Jewish literature.
 Fiction and non-fiction books are considered in alternate years.